ruslo/hunter/docs/index.rst

 so all variants can be used simultaneously on one machine without conflicts (just like `virtualenv`_ but automatically).
 Going further: each such root directory can be shared between several local projects if configuration of externals matches.
-So when you are staring project from scratch and use same external packages there will be no additional copying or builds triggered, the only overhead is checking existence of one ``DONE`` stamp file for each package.
+So when you are starting project from scratch and use same external packages there will be no additional copying or builds triggered, the only overhead is checking existence of one ``DONE`` stamp file for each package.
 In case your local environment is similar enough to continious